Utah Valley University in Orem, Utah, USA - a beautiful campus nestled in the shadow of the majestic Mount Timpanogos. |

 I once saw it represented in an internet cartoon that anxiety is the creature upon its feet that is pushing us to the next needless task in an effort to feel busy and productive, while depression is at the same time tugging at our wrists from a comfortably-resigned spot on the ground, convincing us not to bother, insisting that any efforts we put in won’t matter anyway.
 Having anxiety and depression, I relate to that tug-of-war so much.
 I had never really put an image to the push-and-pull that I have felt for a great deal of my life.

-when compounded with the waves of my mental illnesses, the
+The waters of mortality can be tumultuous and unpredictable; when compounded with the waves of my mental illnesses, the success of my journey is often threatened. |

 This past year, I’ve experienced these vastly contrasting emotions a lot, alternating back and forth depending on my choice each day of whether to fire the gun at the wall, or to unload the ammunition and tear down the obstacles to my happiness.
 It seems like such a simple choice; believe me, I realize that!
 But it’s not for me; it’s the most difficult decision I make literally every single day.
 That choice determines my mood for days, weeks, and months at a time, if I consistently choose the bricks and mortar, and the gun.
 My happiness deteriorates with each anxiously-avoidant behavior I engage in, and it is very hard to build it back up, even when I am doing well, because I am a huge perfectionist who criticizes himself a great deal.